anaclumos/tools-backup-with-rss/backups/Solving Rubik’s Cube with a Robot Hand/README.md

 published: Tue, 15 Oct 2019 15:51:18 GMT
 ---

 # Solving Rubik’s Cube with a Robot Hand

 ## Summary

 We've trained a pair of neural networks to solve the Rubik’s Cube with a human-like robot hand.

 ## Content
-We've trained a pair of neural networks to solve the Rubik’s Cube with a human-like robot hand.

 <!--kg-card-begin: markdown--><div class="post-excerpt medium-copy mb-1 color-fg-80">
 <img alt="Solving Rubik’s Cube with a Robot Hand" src="images/twitter-og.jpg"/><p>We've trained a pair of neural networks to solve the Rubik’s Cube with a human-like robot hand.
 The neural networks are trained entirely in simulation, using the same reinforcement learning code as <a href="https://openai.com/blog/openai-five">OpenAI Five</a> paired with a new technique called Automatic Domain Randomization (ADR).
 The system can handle situations it never saw during training, such as being prodded by a <a href="#perturbations">stuffed giraffe</a>.
 This shows that reinforcement learning isn't just a tool for virtual tasks, but can solve physical-world problems requiring unprecedented dexterity.</p>
 </div>